 As a cybersecurity advisor, I consistently hear stories about people getting their personal information stolen because they made a simple mistake like using the same password for multiple website logins.

-After 20 years of studying online criminal behaviors, tactics, techniques and procedures, I've found that hackers love it when people make these six password mistakes:
+After 20 years of studying online criminal behaviors, tactics, techniques and procedures, I've found that hackers love it when people make these six simple password mistakes:

 More than two-thirds of Americans do this, but it only allows data breaches to remain dangerous for years after they happen.